-The SAFE Network uses data deduplication to ensure that space is used efficiently when storing multiple copies of data which have been uniquely encrypted.
+The Safe Network uses data deduplication to ensure that space is used efficiently when storing multiple copies of data which have been uniquely encrypted.
 The network is able to distinguish identical pieces of data by comparing the hashes of each chunk.
-Vaults also use hashes to identify themselves (known as Guaranteed Vault Identification).
+Nodes also use hashes to identify themselves (known as Guaranteed Node Identification).

 Self-Authentication means that you can log in and secure your data with no middle man.
 You never have to give your password to anyone or ask a third party’s permission to access your data.
 Your information, and access to it, belongs to you and no one else.
 Your Secret and Password are used to locate your data on the Network and then used to decrypt that data locally.
 That means that no one needs to hold a record of your files or your login details—and there’s no need to ask anyone for permission to access it.
 This is known as Self-Authentication and enables you to find, unlock and decrypt your own data.